nicerepo/MANIAC/README.md

 * MANIAC requires no permanent modification of the host system, as it only needs a single root-privileged process to bootstrap the runtime environment.

 ### Where can I find more modules to install?
 The project is currently in a pre-alpha stage and no official modules repository exist as of yet.
-Refer to the [`maniac_demo`](https://github.com/nicerepo/maniac_demo) project
+Refer to the [`maniac_demo`](https://github.com/nicerepo/maniac_demo) project for building your own modules.

 ## Technical Details (WIP)
 ### Execution Flow